Barker: Unhappy Kanter gets a chance to start

 Of course, it wasn’t good enough to beat a star-studded Portland squad that has a chance to win it all this season.
 But the Knicks did manage to look respectable in their 118-114 loss, which is more than you can say about most of their recent defeats.

 More than once this season, Fizdale has said that player development is the most important objective.
 The Knicks, however, badly needed a win or at least a decent showing entering the game.
-For the first time this season, Fizdale started a lineup that did not include a rookie.
+For the first time since the fifth game of the season, Fizdale started a lineup that did not include a rookie.
 That move served a dual purpose of giving the Knicks the best shot at keeping pace with the Trail Blazers, while also mollifying Kanter, who had fired off a series of strange tweets since he was taken out of the starting lineup.

 While Kanter didn’t play a big role Tuesday, scoring only seven points and grabbing five rebounds, the young players looked more comfortable coming off the bench.
 Kanter said that Fizdale told him about the lineup change on Monday.
 And while Kanter on the surface said all the right things about being willing to do whatever the team needs, it was clear he was happy to be fulfilling those needs from the starting lineup.